iotaledger/stronghold.rs/stm/README.md

 - No nested transactions yet ( not explicit lock in values )
 - No explicit separation of memory clearing
 - Feature gated secured memory
+- read / write parity confuses the transction handling and results in mutual failing.
+  - specifically if both transaction might end in a read